-If we decide to investigate your complaint
+If we propose to investigate your complaint

 We will let you know and the organisation too, so it has the opportunity to comment on the issues you have raised.
-We will explain what will happen next and how long things should take.
+Following your and the organisation's comments on our proposal, we will decide whether to confirm our investigation.
 We will also let you know if there is any part of your complaint that we have decided we will not look at during our investigation.
 If there is anyone specifically named in your complaint, we will make sure they are aware of our investigation as well.

-If we decide not to investigate your complaint
+If we do not propose to investigate your complaint